-Avoiding certain people who may speak to them
+- Avoiding certain people who may ask them to speak

 Causes of Selective Mutism

-There is no known cause of selective mutism.
-Nevertheless, genetics and one’s environment may both play significant roles in the development of this condition.
+Genetics and one’s environment may both play significant roles in the development of this condition.
 This is typically the case with virtually every mental disorder.
-For instance, a child who has a family history of anxiety disorders may have an increased chance of developing selective mutism.
-This may be due to them being genetically predisposed to developing mental illness.
+For instance, a child who has a family history of anxiety disorders may have an increased chance of developing this condition due to them possibly having a genetic predisposition for it.

 Selective Mutism Treatment

-There are many different forms of treatment that may be advantageous for a child suffering with this illness.
+There are many different forms of treatment that may be advantageous for someone suffering with this illness.
 Some of these treatments include desensitization, self-modeling, stimulus fading, spacing, shaping, mystery motivators, as well as pharmacological treatment, among others.
 Cognitive behavioral therapy (CBT) may also be beneficial as well.

 All of these different forms of treatment are meant to help the child feel more comfortable with speaking.
-Though some of them will give the child more acute anxiety, such as with desensitization for example, the goal will be for the child to improve their ability to speak to others with much less stress and anxiety.
+Though some of them will give the child more acute anxiety, such as with desensitization for example, the goal will be for them to improve their ability to speak to others with much less stress and anxiety overtime.

-A low dose of an anti-anxiety medication or an anti-depressant may be able to help your child suffering from selective mutism also, but this is something that you will want to first discuss with your doctor, especially depending on the age of your child as it may not be healthy to give them medication at an early age.
+A low dose of an anti-anxiety medication or an antidepressant may be able to help your child suffering from this condition also, but this is something that you will want to first discuss with your child’s doctor.

-If you think you or your child may have selective mutism or is suffering from some of the symptoms outlined in this article, then you should talk to your doctor as soon as you can so that you can be properly diagnosed and treated.
-Upon seeing your doctor, she may refer you to see a specialist such as a therapist or a psychiatrist for further treatment.
-Doing so may be very beneficial for treating the specific symptoms that are associated with selective mutism.
+If you think you or your child may have this condition or is suffering from some of the symptoms outlined in this article, then you should talk to your doctor as soon as you can so that a proper diagnosis can be had and so that treatment can begin.
+Upon seeing your doctor or your child’s pediatrician, you may then be referred to see a specialist such as a talk therapist or a psychiatrist for further treatment.